 - Talk about how you feel: Sometimes, it’s helpful to simply express your feelings to someone who will listen.
 Talk to a loved one about your concerns when you’re struggling.

 - Embrace mindfulness: The next time you feel anxious, practice mindfulness.
-Take a few deep breaths, try to be with the moment, and ground yourself with an affirmation like, I am safe, or This will pass.
+Take a few deep breaths, try to be with the moment, and ground yourself with an affirmation like I am safe or this will pass.

 - Keep exposing yourself: As scary as it may seem, you may need to keep exposing yourself to the dark to desensitize your anxieties.
 Consider creating a fear hierarchy labeling the least to most anxiety-inducing situations and work your way up that list slowly.